stef/opaque-store/client/README.md

 ### Get some recovery-tokens

+An attacker might be trying different passwords for your record, after a certain amount of consecutive password failures (by default 3) the server locks down the record.
+A locked record can only be unlocked with a recovery-token.
+It is not possible to ask for recovery-tokens when a record is already locked.

 ```sh
 $ echo -n 'password' | opaquestore recovery-tokens <keyid>
 ```

 ### Unlock a locked record using a recovery token

+If a record is locked, and you have a valid recovery-token you can reset the failure counter:

 ```sh
 $ echo -n <recovery-token> | opaquestore unlock <keyid>
 ```

 ### Generate long-term signature keys

 If you run server, you need to generate some long-term signing keys if you want to use this server in a threshold setup.
-If you don't provide the path to the keys, the secret-key will be taken from the `ltsigkey` config value in your opaque-storaged configuration, and the public-key will be the same as the secret-key, but with a `.pub` extension.
+If you don't provide the path to the keys, the secret-key will be taken from the `ltsigkey` config value in your `opaque-storaged` configuration, and the public-key will be the same as the secret-key, but with a `.pub` extension.

 ```